dgcmPollard/PeF_ValDbUtil/README.txt

 2003 for GASCI equities and 2006 for TTSE equities.
 Functionality will be added for web ripping of price data from the GASCI, TTSE and other web-sites for incremental addition to PeFValDb.

+Jun 2013:  Further web ripping work will not be done here instead Peter Lappo will use other repos in the PollardsEtFilles organisation for that and related work.